codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/git-checkout-custom.md

 ## Other forms of cloning

 There is nothing special about running GIT it in a freestyle step.
-In fact, you can checkout code with any other command that you would run locally in your terminal.
+In fact, you can check out code with any other command that you would run locally in your terminal.

 Here is an example with Golang.